-For example, we can consider the blackness of a chair apart from its size, or shape, or texture.
-Or, we can think of the taste of an apple apart from its crunchiness, or color.
+For example, we can consider the blackness of a chair apart from its size, shape, or texture.
+We can think of the taste of an apple apart from its crunchiness, or color.

 We can just focus on one of the sensations that is bundled together with the others.

-A1: Considering one property of an object independently of others.
+A1 Considering one property of an object independently of others.